 |Wednesday 12 May 14.00-16.00||> Book a place|

 Each live online training session will be recorded for accessibility and inclusivity reasons, and will be shared with all attendees after the session.
 It may also be put onto Canvas (Oxford University’s virtual learning environment) to enable other Oxford University members with SSO to view it.

-Format: Pre-course introductory videos, followed by more in-depth live interactive session with Q&A through Microsoft Teams.
+Format: Live interactive session with Q&A through Microsoft Teams.